Kra–Dai languages: Sino-Tai

 The Kra–Dai languages were formerly considered to be part of the Sino-Tibetan family, partly because they contain large numbers of words that are similar to Sino-Tibetan languages.
-However, these words are seldom found in all branches of the family and do not include basic vocabulary, indicating that they are old loan words.
+However, Western scholars generally consider them to be Sinitic loanwords and note that basic vocabulary words in Kra–Dai languages often have cognates with Austronesian instead.
 Outside China, the Kra–Dai languages are now classified as an independent family.
-In China, they are called Zhuang–Dong languages and are generally included, along with the Hmong–Mien languages, in the Sino-Tibetan family.
-It is still a matter of discussion among Chinese scholars whether Kra languages such as Gelao, Qabiao and Lachi can be included in Zhuang–Dong, since they lack the Sino-Tibetan similarities that are used to include other Zhuang–Dong languages in Sino-Tibetan.
+In China, they are called Dong–Tai (侗台) or Zhuang–Dong (壮侗) languages and are generally included, along with the Hmong–Mien languages, in the Sino-Tibetan family.

-Hmong-Mien
+Hmong–Mien

-Kosaka (2002) argued specifically for a Miao–Dai family.
-He argues that there is much evidence for a genetic relation between Hmong–Mien and Kra–Dai languages.
-He further suggests that similarities between Kra–Dai and Austronesian are because of later areal contact in coastal areas of Eastern and Southeastern China or an older ancestral relation (Proto-East Asian).
+Kosaka (2002) has argued specifically for a Miao–Dai family.
+Based on proposed lexical cognates, he proposes a genetic relation between Hmong–Mien and Kra–Dai languages.
+He further suggests that similarities between Kra–Dai and Austronesian are due to later areal contact in the coastal areas of eastern and southeastern China or an older ancestral relation (Proto-East Asian).

 Japonic

-Vovin (2014) proposed that the location of the Japonic Urheimat (linguistic homeland) is in Southern China.
-Vovin argues for typological evidence that Proto-Japanese may have been a monosyllabic, SVO syntax and isolating language, which are also characteristic of Tai–Kadai languages.
-According to him, these common features are however not due to a genetic relationship, but rather the result of intense contact.
+Vovin (2014) has proposed that the location of the Japonic Urheimat (linguistic homeland) is in southern China.
+He argues for typological evidence that Proto-Japanese may have been a monosyllabic, SVO syntax and isolating language, which is also characteristic of Kra–Dai languages.
+According to him, these common features are however not due to a genetic relationship but rather the result of intense contact.